burgundy dahlia luxury floral wedding cake designs sugar flowers by kelsiecakes 1 - sugar flowers by kelsie cakes

 (and in case you were wondering, Italian buttercream is my favorite.
 I honestly have a soft spot for ermine, too!
 I think I went too hard with the American buttercream when I first started decorating cakes in high school, now and I’m kind of over it?)

-Close up of a burgundy dahlia sugar flower with green gumpaste rose leaves placed on two tier buttercream cakes
+close up of a burgundy dahlia sugar flower with green gumpaste rose leaves placed on two tier buttercream cakes

 Chill Your Buttercream Cakes Before Decorating with Sugar Flowers